 Ahmedabad street vendors selling non-vegetarian food move HC after municipal body seizes handcarts

-The vendors alleged that the civic bodies did not follow the process while taking away their carts.
+The vendors alleged that the civic body did not follow the due process while taking away their carts.

 Street food vendors from Gujarat’s Ahmedabad city have filed a petition in the Gujarat High Court after their handcarts were seized by the municipal corporation, PTI reported on Thursday.

 On November 9, Rajkot Mayor Pradeep Dav had ordered that street vendors selling non-vegetarian food be evicted, claiming that such dishes hurt religious sentiments.
-Vadodara and Ahmedabad municipal corporations had also cracked down on the stalls selling meat and egg dishes by the roads after residents had complained of bad smell.
+Vadodara and Ahmedabad municipal corporations had also cracked down on the stalls selling meat and egg dishes by the roads after residents complaint about foul odour.

 Following the directions, thousands of “handcarts were impounded without any rhyme or reason throughout the state”, the petition mentioned.
 “No due process was followed during the action.”